 - Lack of proper refuse storage or presentation

-Having considered the objection the Regulatory Committee will come to a decision on the licence application.
+Having considered the objection the Planning and Regulation Panel will come to a decision on the licence application.

 Granted Applications: A condition of licence requires the licence holder to give notice in writing to every occupier of premises in the same building and the occupiers of adjoining premises which share a common wall, advising them of the name of the licence holder or managing agent, a contact address, daytime telephone number and emergency telephone contact number.

 It is recommended that a record is kept of specific complaints regarding a licensed HMO which can be considered should you wish to object at the renewal of licence stage.

 Private Rented Housing Team

 Allan Water House

 Kerse Road Stirling

 Anyone may complain about a licensed or unlicensed HMO at any time, should they consider it to be causing either undue public nuisance, is a threat to public order or safety, or the owner, landlord, manager is no longer considered a fit or proper person.

 Officers will investigate and where appropriate attempt to resolve any matters where possible.
 In the more serious cases, enforcement action will be considered.

 Please Note: all complaints should be made to the Private Rented Housing Team at the above address: